FREQUENTLY ASKED QUESTIONS (FAQ'S)

 Where is your office located?

 My office is in Lawrence Plaza, at the intersection of Lawrence Avenue and Bathurst Street in mid-Toronto.
 It is a 5 minute drive east of the Lawrence/Allen Road Subway Station (and the Allen Expressway), a 5 minute drive west of the Yonge/Lawrence Subway Station and a 5 minute drive south of the Wilson Ave.
 Exit on Highway 401.
 The office is located on the 2nd floor of 3130 Bathurst St. (Suite 211), just on top of the Second Cup Coffee Shop.
-There are 2 ways to get to the second floor: there is a doorway to the second floor in the front of the plaza between Cards Plus and The Dollar Store and, there is another doorway on Lawrence Ave (closer to the back of the plaza and Covington Avenue).
+There are 2 ways to get to the second floor: there is a doorway to the second floor in the front of the plaza and there is another doorway on Lawrence Ave (closer to the back of the plaza and Covington Avenue).
 On Sundays, the doors may be locked; the doorway closer to the back of the plaza has a keypad that will unlock that door when you push the code 0211.

 I have some further questions.
 Can I e-mail you about them?